branticus94/Projects/Assignment 2/README.md

 **Many thanks for taking the time to review my code and providing feedback.
 Suggestions for improvements and/or enhancements are welcome!**

-# How I used the APIs and how I installed external modules
+# How I used APIs
 I used two APIs for this project:
 1. [Superhero API](http://superheroapi.com)
 2. [Open Trivia Database](https://opentdb.com)